Is It Safe To Drive In A Storm?

 General damage and breaks

-Along with mud being kicked up, there are small stones, branches, and debris being thrown by wind and hidden bumps, rocks, holes, and other hard objects in the road.
-These kinds of obstacles can lead to cracked screens, punctured tyres, and even broken suspension.
+Along with mud being kicked up, there are small stones, branches, and general debris being thrown by the wind and hidden bumps, rocks, holes, and other hard objects in the road.
+These kinds of obstacles can easily get kicked up by other cars when not directly blown by the wind and lead to cracked screens, punctured tyres, and even broken suspension.

 Stay safe during stormy weather